TOAST-DOCS/Gamebase/zh/oper-member.md

 ### Purchase History
 ![image alt](http://static.toastoven.net/prod_gamebase/Operators_Guide/Console_Member_PurchaseHistory1_1.0.png)
-Retrieve purchase history of user products.<br />
+Retrieve purchase history of user products.
-Can search by date, and history data can be retrieved up to 1 month (30 days).<br />
+Can search by date, and history data can be retrieved up to 1 month (30 days).

 - **Payment Sequence**: Original number to identify payments within Gamebase
 - **Store**: Information of a store where payment has been made